What Is Holistic Nutrition?

 At its core holistic nutrition involves monitoring the dietary intake ratios of vitamins, minerals, proteins, carbs, fats and calories through meal planning and herbal supplementation.
 Making special note to understand that this ratio can vary greatly from individual to individual.
 You should focus on nutrition for your whole being that energizes and helps maintain optimal weight.
 Understand the concept and impact of the gut microbiome and the balance of gut flora that science is proving has a profound impact on nutrient absorption and food cravings.

-To begin applying the principles of holistic nutrition it is important to first understand that holistic nutrition is not a ‘diet’ that lasts for a specific amount of time but a lifestyle that involves viewing food as more than just sustenance but as having medicinal value that can improve overall health and help heal unwanted physical conditions.
+To begin applying the principles of holistic nutrition it is important to first understand that this is not a ‘fad diet’ that lasts for a specific amount of time but a lifestyle that involves viewing food as more than just sustenance but as having medicinal value that can improve overall health and help heal unwanted physical conditions.
 Also know that it is not always possible to get all your necessary nutrition from food alone.
 Herbal supplements provide another level of nutrition for optimizing wellness.
 Herbal supplements can be used for a variety of medicinal purposes in order to aid in specific health conditions as well.
 The use of natural remedies instead of pharmaceuticals, including things like Advil and NyQuil, is recommended whenever possible.
 It maybe necessary to consult with a Naturopathic Physician to learn more about ways certain health conditions can be treated with herbal supplements.

 Know what to eat and what not to eat in general and specifically for your own unique biochemistry.
 Ingest only organic whole foods and organic herbal supplements whenever possible.
 Rule of thumb is if it doesn’t have a label like a fruit or vegetable it is definitely natural and if it does have a label you can read it to find out.
 Also you can ask yourself if ingesting something will help your body or hurt your body?
 Do what you can to make better choices when shopping and eating out.
 Food preparation matters too, so you want to avoid things that are fried or microwaved.
 It is easy to find holistic nutrition recipes these days and there are a number of solutions available to help you make the correct choices when grocery shopping that incorporate the principles of holistic nutrition.